Children’s Oral Health

 Aim:

-We aim to improve children’s oral health, in the broadest sense, thereby advancing children’s health outcomes and quality of life.
+We aim to improve children’s oral health, thereby advancing children’s health outcomes and quality of life.
 We will achieve this through research, collaboration, and advocacy.

 • Identify, understand and address inequalities in oral health and wider outcomes